Aeronique/aerobytes-site/_posts/2026-03-26-port-targeting-analysis.md

 ## About This Report

 This report is part of a hands-on project focused on building practical skills in cyber threat intelligence.
 It is one report in an ongoing series covering a 28-day T-Pot honeypot deployment on Google Cloud Platform during February 2026.
-I'm open to constructive feedback.

 ---